AndersenLab/post-gatk-nf/README.md

 | CB4856 |
 | ECA788 |

-!!!Note
-    If you run the standard profile with pca this file will be automatically generated to include all isotypes.
+*Note: If you run the standard profile with pca this file will be automatically generated to include all isotypes.*

 ### --eigen_ld (pca)